A framework for healing the mother wound at the heart of mankind and each of us

 — R.D.
 Laing

-We each have a mother wound to the extent we’ve been impacted by ancestral, generational, and current-life traumas.
+We each have core wounds to the extent we’ve been impacted by ancestral, generational, and current-life traumas.

 When it comes to emotional wounds, the mother wound is “the mother of all wounds.”
 It accounts for our disconnection from our selves and from the planet—which in turn accounts for the state of the environment.